chocolatetoothpaste/camino/README.md

-# Camino.js - Sensible routing for the server and browser
+# Camino.js - One-stop routing for the server and browser; look no further!
-## Active developmnet, please submit bugs and suggestions to github repository!
+## Active development, please submit bugs and suggestions to GitHub repository!

 #### Example usage:

 ###### Server
+This would be nice, and is the goal, but not quite there yet:
     camino().route( "/api/user/@id", user.init, "*" );
     camino().route( "/api/user/@user_id/image", function() {
 	    // run code to get user images from static file storage...